JoelKessler/PyGEDAI/README.md

 - `epoch_size_in_cycles`, `lowcut_frequency`, `wavelet_levels`, `matlab_levels`: Wavelet configuration forwarded to `gedai()`, controlling frequency resolution and band selection.
 - `device`, `dtype`: Target torch device/dtype for buffering and computation.
 - `TolX`, `maxiter`: Convergence tolerance and iteration cap for SENSAI's golden-section search during threshold discovery.
-- `max_concurrent_chunks`: Upper bound on how many chunks are cleaned in parallel when supplying a callback (defaults to 1 for synchronous behaviour).
+- `max_concurrent_chunks`: Upper bound on how many chunks are allowed to be in-flight at once when using callbacks.
+Set to `-1` to disable back-pressure entirely and let submissions proceed without waiting.
+- `num_workers`: Thread pool size used for asynchronous cleaning; pass an explicit value to cap executor threads even when `max_concurrent_chunks=-1`.
+When omitted it mirrors `max_concurrent_chunks`, or falls back to Python's default when back-pressure is disabled.

 ```python
 import torch